dgr099/CTF/Dockerlabs/Trust/README.md

 **Arguments:**

-- sC: This argument instructs Nmap to perform a service scan.
-This means that Nmap will attempt to identify which services are running on open ports on the target machine.
+- sC: Equivalent to --script=default

 - sV: This argument instructs Nmap to attempt to identify the version of the services being detected.
 This can be useful to determine if a particular service has known vulnerabilities.